FredHutch/sftp_downloader/README.md

   stack all data into a file for each lab type, rename files, remove PHI columns and put them in an encrypted zip file, remove original data and rar file, run a post-processing script for lab files.
+* Download TNT data for the specified date (yesterday if no date specified), unarchive it, and optionally run a post-processing command.

 ## Running the script manually